-Providing your child with a toothbrush and opportunity to brush his/her teeth every day as part of the classroom's daily routine.

-- Collaborating with the Knox County Health Department's dental hygienist to provide hygiene instructions that will improve your child's brushing and lead to cleaner teeth and healthier gums. - Providing a list of local dentists to establish a dental home. - Providing support and resources if your child needs a follow-up visit to complete their dental treatment; and - Providing the needed forms to take with you for appointments.
+- Providing your child with a toothbrush and the opportunity to brush his/her teeth every day as part of the classroom's daily routine. - Collaborating with the Knox County Community Health Center, dental hygienist provide hygiene instructions that will improve your child's brushing and lead to cleaner teeth and healthier gums. - Providing a list of local dentists to establish a dental home. - Providing support and resources if your child needs a follow-up visit to complete their dental treatment; and - Providing the needed forms to take with you for appointments.